 The State Of Arizona Abounds With Stunning Contrasts

 The State of Arizona is noted for its desert climate, mild winters and warm summers.
-However, these contrasting attributes vary dramatically, based on which part of the state you are in.
+However, these conditions vary based on which part of the state you are in.

 The State of Arizona is the 6th largest of the 50 states.
 That means the topography is very different throughout the state.
 The variation in climate and scenery provide residence an abundance of choices when choosing a place to live in the State Of Arizona.

 Living in Arizona also has many lifestyle choices.
 The urban setting of Phoenix and Tucson or the more rugged conditions in Flagstaff.

 The northern areas of Arizona provide mild summer temperatures, but colder winters.
 Flagstaff gets lots of snow every winter.
 Douglas fir and spruce trees populate the landscapes in northern Arizona.
 Large canyons – ie Grand Canyon – create some of the most dramatic scenes in the great southwest.
 The famous Petrified Forest National Park is in northern Arizona.

 The southern area of the State of Arizona sits in the vast Sonoran Desert.
 Winters are very mild.
 But summer temperature will be over 100 degrees.
 However, due to the low humidity, these temperatures are very tolerable.

 Interestingly, Mt.
 Lemmon, just an hour from Tucson, sits at 9,200 feet.
 Mt.
 Lemmon is the southernmost ski resort in the continental United States.

 In addition to answering the question “where to retire“, here is more information on the State of Arizona.

 Information On The State Of Arizona